Sustainable3DCities/Daylight_Factor/README.md

 <br>

-DFp has been shown to correlate strongly with the DFmedian across the room area, which indicates that complying with this criterion is equivalent to achieving a DFmedian of 1% over 50% of the room area (Bournas, 2020).
-European recommendations regarding appropriate internal illuminance levels have been found to be equivalent to a DFmedian of 2.1%  (Mardaljevic & Christoffersen, 2013)
+DF has been found to correlate strongly with the DF<sub>median</sub> across the room area, which indicates that complying with DF>=1% criterion is equivalent to achieving a DF<sub>median</sub> of 1% over 50% of the room area (Bournas, 2020).
+European recommendations on suitable illuminance levels in building interiors have proven to be equivalent to a DF<sub>median</sub> of 2.1%  (Mardaljevic & Christoffersen, 2013).

 <br>
 <br>